 Format USB Flash Drive

 The macOS Sierra installer takes up 5.1GB of space on the USB flash drive, so you will need a flash drive with a capacity of 8GB or greater.

 Note: If the flash drive is mounted under “/Volumes” successfully when you plug it in, you can skip the following steps to reformat the flash drive.
 This is because the script we run to create the bootable drive will reformat the flash drive as an initial step.
 Because I am paranoid, I recommend reformatting the USB flash drive manually anyhow.

 Format the USB flash drive using these steps:

-- Plug in the USB flash drive to your Mac.
+- Plug the USB flash drive into your Mac.